arsalanqasim/hostelManagementSystem/README.md

 - Reporting and analytics for managers.

 ## Installation
-1. Copy the repository to your local machine by running the command:
+1. Copy the repository to your local machine by running the appropriate command based on your system:

+    For HTTPS:
     ```bash
     git clone https://github.com/arsalanqasim/hostelManagementSystem.git
     ```

-    or
+    For SSH:
     ```bash
     git clone git@github.com:arsalanqasim/hostelManagementSystem.git
     ```

-    or
+    Using GitHub CLI:
     ```bash
     gh repo clone arsalanqasim/hostelManagementSystem
     ```